User Community Service Desk Downloads

 file output step

-Text files are only available to end-users when they are generated as part of a DQ monitoring project, i.e. as part of plans using the Monitoring project post-processing input step which are initialized from the monitoring project.
-You can find them in the Export tab of the relevant monitoring project.
+Text files are only available to users when they are generated as part of a DQ monitoring project, that is, as part of plans using the Monitoring project post-processing input step which are initialized from the monitoring project.
+You can find them on the Export tab of the relevant monitoring project.

 ONE Data writer